-Factors Involved in The Development of Responsible Tourism in Romania
+Factors involved in the development of Responsible tourism in Romania

-Currently, Romania is trying to empower local communities in environment of the Danube Delta by carrying out courses and seminars to inform locals who are involved in various activities.
+Currently, in Romania is trying to empower local communities in environment of the Danube Delta by carrying out courses and seminars to inform locals who are involved in various activities.
 The need for responsible tourism in the Danube Delta is beneficial for ecosystem and also for human communities.

-Taking place on an area of about 3.450 km2, the Danube Delta is considered biosphere reserve and it has belong to UNESCO heritage since 1991.
-Today in the Danube Delta there is no less than 10 protected species of birds and some are declared monuments of nature: Pelican, Egret, little deer, songbirds etc. The diversity of animals and flowers make the Danube Delta a unique place in Europe due to its unparalleled landscapes.
-This transforms the region into a true monument of nature.
+Taking place on an area of about 3.450 km, the Danube Delta is considered biosphere reserve and it belongs to UNESCO heritage since 1991.
+Today in the Danube Delta there is no less than 10 protected species of birds, some of which are declared monuments of nature: Pelican, Egret, little deer, songbirds etc.

+The diversity of animals and flowers make the Danube Delta a place unique in Europe through to its unparalleled landscapes, transforming the region into a true monument of nature.

-Romanian post-revolutionary society is faced with a series of social and environmental issues such as climate change, deforestation, ozone damage, wastes, all these because our community has not been trained strategically and logistically to disprove it.
+Romanian post-revolutionary society is faced with a series of social and environmental issues such as climate change, deforestation, ozone damage, wastes, because our community has not been trained strategically and logistically to disprove it.

-Despite these obstacles, it is time for a new system that would reflect the knowledge that people have today and the formality which aims to protect the authentic heritages.
-A concrete example is that we have an impressive virginforest area in a pure configuration.
+Despite these obstacles, it is time for a new system that would reflect the knowledge that we have today, and the formality which aims to protect the authentic heritages must have an echo and a social purpose.
+A concrete example is that we have a impressive virgin-forest area in a pure configuration.

-Virgin Forest constitutes the area devoted for some unique species of animals and flowers that are kept in their natural expression, excluding any individual imprint.
-Romania is noted at European level through the virgin forests which covers an area of 250,000 hectares; this represents 65% of the remaining virgin forests in Europe.
-Only 18% of the total funds of virgin forests have been protected to ensure the conservation of ecological integrity and biological variety.
+Virgin Forests constitutes the area devoted for some uniqueness species of animals and flowers who are kept in their natural expression, excluding any individual imprint.
+Romania is the land which is noted at European level through to the virgin forests of the pinpoint an area of 250,000 hectares; this fund represents 65% of the remaining virgin forests in Europe.

+Although this natural resource has features unparalleled owning a complex approach, the local community and the public authorities still do not understand this aspect, only 18% of the total fund of virgin forests being protected to ensure the conservation of ecological integrity and biological variety.

 The rest of the forest fund is in an uncertain situation, being treated with much indifference and devoid of any initiative to protect it.
-In addition to the inaccessibility, the only protective shield represents the absence of economic benefit, but through to the expressive frame current fluctuating economic and social, the existence of these natural resources may arouse interest in any context.
-The result is a monopoly based on financial and corporate power.
+In addition to the inaccessibility, the only protective shield represented the absence of economic benefit, but through to the expressive frame current fluctuating economic and social, the existence of this natural resources may arouse interest in any context, the result being a monopoly based on financial and corporate power.
 Therefore, by applying measures to contribute to responsible tourism we can support full protection from the virgin forests of Romania.

-According to tradition, rural tourism is a contemporary phenomenon which looked into the whole.
-It represents a form of tourism which takes place in the countryside and local resources; because it is an alternative to traditional tourism, as well as economic and social activity.
-For that reason, rural tourism must become a component of responsible tourism.
-(Responsible Tourism an Territorial Development - Strategic guideline document for French Public Aid for Development, available on http://www.diplomatie.gouv.fr/en/IMG/pdf/Responsible_tourism.pdf)
+According to tradition, rural tourism is a contemporary phenomenon, which looked into the whole, represents a form of tourism which takes place in the countryside and local resources; because it is an alternative to traditional tourism, as well as economic and social activity, must become a component of responsible tourism.

-In Romania, rural tourism is practiced in the depiction of sustainable development, taking part in operation and it protects the rural, cultural and natural heritage.
-This can be accomplished by examining the requirements related to harmonic economic progress caused by rural tourism and the protection of cultural and natural environment.
+For Romania, rural tourism, practiced in the depiction of sustainable development, taking part in operation and protect the rural heritage, cultural and natural.
+Therefore, a plan for the sustainable development of rural area of invoice would enter in a meaningful manner to democracy and to the formation of the local community a reality by examining the requirements of between harmonies economic progress caused by rural tourism and protection of cultural and natural environment.
 This would assume that the entire system will be directly conditioned by the level of responsibility of the operators of tourist area, the local community, but also the social connections.
-(Băltărețu, 2004.)